2 new film studios to be built in Etobicoke as TIFF kicks off, mayor announces

-Construction is set to begin on two new film studios on Cinespace's Kipling Studio campus in the city's west-end as TIFF 2017 kicks off, Mayor John Tory announced Thursday.
+Construction is set to begin on two new film studios on Cinespace's Kipling Studio campus in Etobicoke, adding to the growing number of studios dotting the city's west-end.

-The new Titan Studios combine to make up 50,000 square feet of space.
+The new Titan Studios will combine to make up 50,000 square feet of space.

 -